Boulevard du Temple (photograph): Daguerreotype

 The photograph was taken at 8:00 AM between 24 April and 4 May, either in 1837 or 1838, from a window in Daguerre's studio beside the Diorama de Louis Daguerre at 5 Rue des Marais, behind the Place du Château-d'Eau in Paris.
-This was at a time before the Place de la République had been built and the location is where now Rue du Faubourg du Temple joins the Place de la République.
-Two other images were taken on the same day, one at midday, which survives, as well as a third plate in the evening which has since been lost.
+This was at a time before the Place de la République had been built, and the location is where now Rue du Faubourg du Temple joins the Place de la République.
+Two other images were taken on the same day, one at midday, which survives, as well as a third plate in the evening, which has since been lost.
 The plate is about 13 by 16 cm.
 The Boulevard du Temple would have been busy with people and horse traffic, but because an exposure time of four to five minutes would have been required, the only people recorded were two keeping still – a bootblack and his customer, at the corner of the street shown at lower left of the plate.
+It has been speculated, however, that this is not a bootblack, but a water pump.

 Publication and exhibition

 Daguerre first publicly announced his invention to the French Académie des Sciences in January 1839.
 In early March 1839, a fire destroyed his studio.
 Daguerre urged the firefighters to let his studio burn, but to save his adjacent house, which contained his laboratory.
-The daguerreotype apparatus and pictures, documents and household linen were rescued.
+The daguerreotype apparatus and pictures, documents, and household linen were rescued.
 His notebook, which contained his experiments, was reportedly found ten days later.
 However, only 25 daguerreotypes are left which can be definitely attributed to Daguerre.

 Daguerre showed this image to Samuel Morse at his studio in March 1839.
 Morse later described this daguerreotype in a letter that was published in April 1839 in The New York Times.
 In October 1839, as a publicity effort, he presented King Ludwig I of Bavaria with a framed triptych of his work in which this photograph was the right hand image.

-This image was labelled as having been taken at huit heures du matin and a very similar plate was mounted in the left panel marked as midi.
-The triptych was put on display at the Munich Arts Association where it immediately attracted attention, with the Leipzig Pfennig-Magazin saying of the 8:00 AM image that there appeared to be a man having his boots polished who must have been standing extremely still.
+This image was labelled as having been taken at "huit heures du matin" (at eight o'clock in the morning) and a very similar plate was mounted in the left panel marked as "midi" (midday).
+The triptych was put on display at the Munich Arts Association where it immediately attracted attention, with the Leipzig Pfennig-Magazin saying of the 8:00 AM image that "there appeared to be a man having his boots polished who must have been standing extremely still."